chiefmurph/mondate/README.md

 to the month or year it arose.
 For instance,
-the distance between two year-end accounting statements is exactly 12 months.
+the distance between two year-end accounting statements is always a multiple of 12.
-And one year = 12 months in mondate by definition.
+A year equals 12 months in mondate by definition.

 However, specifying the beginning date for mondate's arithmetic can trip up a user.